Essential Gear For Day Hiking

 outdoor research: $75

-I love this base layer for being uber lightweight, moisture wicking and very comfortable, and I pack it on nearly every outdoor overnight all year round.
-It’s a fantastic base layer in winter, great for cool nights at camp, and the breathable fabric offers ideal coverage in the sunshine.
+With its uber lightweight and moisture wicking material, I pack this hoodie on nearly every outdoor overnight all year round.
+It’s a fantastic base layer for winter hiking, cool nights at camp, or to keep the sun and bugs at bay.
 The hood is nice as well, though the pony tail opening admittedly weirds me out a bit.

 Sahara convertible pants